 Databases include EbscoHost (full text to thousands of magazines), Contemporary Authors, Novelist, Legal Information Resource Center, and many more.
 Some databases are licensed only for use in the Library.
 Others are available from your home or office computer.

 Click here for those available online from your home or office computer (most require input of your library card number).

 New Jersey Collection

-The library has a special New Jersey section, which includes pamphlets, books, maps, and genealogical material for reference.
+The library has a special New Jersey section that includes pamphlets, books, maps, and genealogical material for reference.
 Some of these titles are available for circulation.

-The library participates in downloadable eBooks and audio program.
+The library participates in downloadable eBooks and audio programs.
 Click here for more information.
 This service is free to library cardholders.